ehedman/victron-venus-container/README.md

 Assuming here that the modified venus wic image is available (mounted or copied) to /opt/venus.<br>
 **Please note** that this solution is not a venus docker as such but rather a generic arm64 debian docker used to encapsulate a venus wic image residning in a folder of the host system or as a mounted partition 2 venus wic image.

+For regular use the script venus-boot.sh should be used in order to have the complete run-time envirommnent right.

 ### From systemd
-- First fix  /etc/default/venus to reflect rootfs for venus and boot method
+- First fix  /etc/default/venus to reflect rootfs for venus, boot method, ro/rw rootfs and network interface.
 - systemctl start venus-system.service

 ### From shell
 - /usr/local/bin/venus-boot.sh [ rootdir for venus ] [ method=chroot:systemd-nspawn:docker ]
-- To start the Qt-gui on the raperry-pi display: /usr/local/bin/venus-start-gui (from shell or from shell call from another app)
+- To start the Qt-gui on the raperry-pi display: /usr/local/bin/venus-start-gui (from the host shell or from shell call from another app)
-- The remote console is always active but may run on port 82 (if another web server uses port 80).
-This can be altered in /etc/init.d/venus-manager.sh as seen from the venus rootfs.
+- The remote console is always active but may run on port 80.
-- For the same reason the sshd port is shifted to port 23.

-For the latter case, the remote console won't be available from VRM, but still online remotely if your firewall takes care of the redirection of port 80->82.<br>
-This behaviour is valid for docker and chroot but systemd-nspawn has a virtualization of venus eth0 to make it appear as a truly bridged networked device with dhcp client features.
+Eventually you have to deal with port conflicts between the host and the venus system, though not for the systemd-nspawn booted system.

 ### NOTE
 - The reboot function in /opt/victronenergy/gui/qml/PageSettingsGeneral.qml is now altered to Qt.quit()

 ### host network interface renaming
-Since the bookworm OS default network interface name (when set to predictable in raspi-config) is set to end0, then a renaming is necessary since venus is in numerous places in scripts hardcoded to eth0.
+Since the bookworm OS default network interface name (when set to predictable in raspi-config) is set to end0, then a renaming is necessary either on the host or by passing an environment variable to the venus subsystem.
 You may add this rule into /etc/udev/rules.d/99-(some file)<br>
-SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="e4:5f:01:9a:c1:7a", NAME="eth0"
+SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="e4:5f:01:9a:c1:7a", NAME="eth0"|br>
+Or pass the enviromnet variabe **VRM_IFACE=ethX** to the venus system.
+This is a valid argument for the venus-boot.sh script.

 ### What about 32 and 64 bit systems
 Bookworm 32-bit has still a 64 bit kernel and it is running 32 bit binaries in user space.
 This implementation is tested on such a system and 64 bit bookworm is not tested.<br>